-A total of four 30-minute quizzes will be given during the discussion section.
+A total of six 30-minute quizzes will be given during the discussion section.
+Each quiz will consist of 5 free response questions for a total of 20 points per quiz.
 The lowest of your five quiz grades will be dropped.
 If you miss a quiz, that is the quiz that will be dropped.
 No make-up quizzes will be given under any circumstances.